 With the circumstances these days I would be happy if I could just make it across the border and into Syria at all.

-When entering the immigration office on the Lebanese side of the border I noticed early on that myself and the 5 other westerners I was traveling with were not the only foreigners crossing the border.
+When entering the immigration office on the Lebanese side of the border I noticed early on that myself and the 5 other westerners I was travelling with was not the only foreigners crossing the border.
 There were another 9 Europeans together with the tens of locals exiting Lebanon the same time as me (the border is open 24/7).
 Exiting and get stamped out of Lebanon only took a few minutes.

 Here´s a short video from my trip to Syria, filmed with GoPro.

 The first thing I noticed when entering the Syrian side of the border is how organized and calm everything was.
 People are lined up in queues.
 There are no soldiers around and only a few welcoming border guards.
-To make a long story short, the Immigration on Syrian side took only around 20 Minutes before I was stamped into the country and ready to go.
+To make a long story short, the Immigration on the Syrian side took only around 20 minutes before I was stamped into the country and ready to go.

 I entered Syria just in time to hear the 7 PM call to prayer from the Mosques in the distance.

 When leaving the border to head towards Damascus there are a few military checkpoints to go through.
-None of them were any problem at all and every single soldier greeted me and my friends with a big smile, a handshake, and a “Welcome to Syria My Friend.”
+None of them was any problem at all and every single soldier greeted me and my friends with a big smile, a handshake, and a “Welcome to Syria My Friend.”